brandonlimary/GIS-III/README.md

 For grocery store density, I first loaded the data into R (I downloaded the data through the Chicago Data Portal SODA API).
 The data was in the form of a CSV file with location data stored in a column titled 'Location'.
 I resaved the data as a shapefile.

 ### Data Visualizations
 To visualize the data, I loaded my cleaned data into QGIS as CSVs and shapefiles.
 Each variable had its own stylizing layer in QGIS.
 The basemap, census tract shapefile, and community area boundaries were also loaded in as seperate layers.
 I joined the Median Income and Racial Composition datai QGIS to the census tract shapefile using the GISJOIN field.
 The Vacant Lot Density and Grocery Store Density data was loaded in QGIS as shapefiles and I used QGIS's spatial join function to join the vacant lot point data.
-I used the QGIS map layout function to create PNGs of the maps at the same scale.

 For the racial compositon layer, I decided to use rule-based styling methods to showcase each race as a point.
 For the vacant lot data, I decided to represent the points as polygons based on Chicago parcels polygons using a spatial join.
 This allowd for a visualization of the actual lots that were vacant, not just where they were located.
+Unfortunately, the spatial

+I used the QGIS map layout function to create PNGs of the maps at the same spatial extent.

 ## Results